sh-git-repo/Cortnus-v0-backend/README.md

-## Welcome, to the backend repository for Cortnus.
+## Welcome, to the API server repository for Cortnus.

 ### Instructions to build
 1. Please install golang from https://golang.org/